- the thematic guide to

 reemerged as a world leader, and Paris came to be seen as the world

 capital of art .
 It was here that modern European art was born.
 While

 landscape art and Romanticism in literature had blossomed earlier in

 England, it was in France that artistic Romanticism took strongest

 hold, leading to a reappraisal of the meaning and purpose of art, and

 the liberation of new inhibitions.
 Out of this came Impressionism, and

 beyond Impressionism, the whole rapid development of modern art.

-The seven chapters of the About-France.com history of art in France
+The seven chapters of the About-France.com short history of art in France

 clearly trace the development of art through its great historic